Skull Reshaping and Back-of-Head Augmentation

 Can a previous skull reshaping procedure be corrected or revised?

-Yes, most definitely.
-In fact, revision or correction of skull reshaping is actually quite common — about 15% of all or our skull reshaping procedures are revision surgeries wherein we are asked to correct a previous surgeon’s work.
+If you have previously had a skull reshaping procedure and you were unsatisfied with the results you may also consider a corrective procedure.
+In fact, revision or correction of skull reshaping is actually quite common — about 15% of all our skull reshaping procedures are revision surgeries wherein we are asked to correct a previous surgeon’s work.

 More information about Skull Reshaping: